 - Cancer.
 Various types of cancer, particularly those that are aggressive or metastatic, can qualify for SSDI.
 The SSA maintains a "Compassionate Allowance" list, which includes certain cancers with a high probability of disability approval due to their severity.
 Documentation such as pathology reports, treatment records, and staging information is critical in these cases.

-- Autoimmune Disorders.
-Autoimmune diseases like lupus, rheumatoid arthritis, and inflammatory bowel disease (IBD) can cause significant limitations.
+- Immune System Disorders.
+HIV/AIDs, lupus, rheumatoid arthritis, and inflammatory bowel disease (IBD) can cause significant limitations.
 These conditions often involve chronic pain, fatigue, and damage to various organs and tissues.
 The SSA will consider the frequency and duration of flare-ups, the effectiveness of treatments, and the overall impact on functional abilities.

 Key Takeaways for Social Security Disability Applicants